 - Where applicable, preference will be given for proposals that include lifecycle costs, possible investment payback schedules and potential long-term savings.

 It is the goal of the CSF evaluation committee to review all funding proposals within a three week period after the application deadline date.
-All recommended projects are then given to the steering level for final approval and determination of the actual funding according to current available fund resources.
+All recommended projects are then forwarded to the steering level for final approval and determination of the actual funding according to current available fund resources.
 We anticipate the announcement of the CSF awards being made within 45 days after the application deadline date.

 If enough funding is not available for an approved project, the evaluation committee will notify the project submitter of the funding limits along with recommendation for continuance of the project with a reduced budget when appropriate.